 To start or broaden this relationship building and collaborative process, journalists at Pocantico committed to convene a conference of independent, community and ethnic and foreign-language media to be held next year.

 Seek More Revenue/Better Branding.
-In the well-established face of collapsing media business models and limited funding from foundations, independent journalists and media outlets need to broaden its streams of revenue… and do so quickly.
+In the well-established face of collapsing media business models and limited funding from foundations, independent journalists and media outlets need to broaden their streams of revenue… and do so quickly.
 Given the absence of a single, simple solution, conference attendees identified some promising ideas to diversify fundraising tactics, diversify and broaden audience, and seek technological tools that can help promote the journalism work, engage with the audience and increase revenue.

 For example, in the philanthropic area, community foundations emerged as a largely untapped resource.
 Further ideas involved delving into ways to boost corporate and individual charitable giving and, in the longer term, trying to secure more government support for journalism.
-Approaching high net-worth individuals and individual donors concerned by the huge increase of money in politics with a creative approach to match political giving with solutions-oriented giving help round out funding ideas.
+Approaching high net-worth individuals and individual donors concerned by the huge increase of money in politics with a creative approach to match political giving with solutions-oriented giving rounded out funding ideas.

 Journalists at the gathering also committed to explore launching a branding campaign to grow public awareness of the value of independent journalism.
 To increase the impact of the sector overall, some also suggested developing brands of independent journalism with a national reach that could increasingly attract the audiences of legacy media and the broader community.

 Support Independent Journalists.
-Almost everyone agreed that the working conditions for most freelance journalists are terrible and it ultimately affects the quality of the journalism being produced and disseminated to the public.
+Everyone at Pocantico seemed to agree that the working conditions for most freelance journalists are terrible and it ultimately affects the quality of the journalism being produced and disseminated to the public.
 Some at the gathering agreed to explore more effective ways of organizing freelancers, creating an industry standard for matters of pay, working conditions, royalties, access to resources, and other concerns.

 Pocantico participants committed to completing an audit of independent journalists to document their working conditions and share the results with the industry and the public to serve as a foundation to push for reform, joint activism and solidarity on this issue.